 In this sequel to Jane Austen’s Pride and Prejudice, Georgiana Darcy, now twenty years old and completely lovely, is ripe for marriage.
 Her brother has carefully selected her future husband, but the arrival of a long-delayed letter, and a secret journey, bring Georgiana into the arms of an utterly wicked and charming young man whose attentions promise her ruin.
 At the same time, events in Meryton are creating much-needed occupation for Mrs. Bennet and a quandary for Lydia Bennet’s girlhood companion Pen Harrington; and the former Caroline Bingley is given — perhaps — an opportunity to re-make some of her disastrous choices.
 Meg Kerr, writing effortlessly and wittily in the style of Jane Austen, sweeps the reader back to the year 1816 for a reunion with many beloved characters from Pride and Prejudice and an introduction to some intriguing characters.

-In 2016, the enigmatic mentor, entrepreneur, and financial guru founded the fastest growing Forex (foreign exchange) trading company in the world -- "Kaizen Global."
+In 2016, the controversial mentor, entrepreneur, and financial guru founded the fastest growing Forex (foreign exchange) trading company in the world -- "Kaizen Global."
 His unique approach to trading is designed to help millennials break the 9-to-5 grind and shape their own futures.
 Reza's forthcoming book, Change Your Bloodline, tells the rags-to-riches story of how this social media megastar rose to become the most influential Forex mentor in the world.

 Thistletown is one of Toronto’s best-hidden historic neighbourhoods.
 The village, which was never incorporated, was established in the 1840s, servicing the important Albion Road.
 At its height, this village-within-a-city was home to prominent Canadian artists--such as Franklin Carmichael--and now continues on as a City of Toronto cultural hub.